top of page

 What first attracted you to the stocktaking role at Roslyn's ten years ago?

-Ten years ago, I was working in hotel management as a deputy GM, overseeing a restaurant along with weddings and functions and events.
-I'd worked hard to reach that point in my career, but I guess I began to feel that there might be something more for me beyond the traditional path.
-And I knew a nine to five job wasn't the right fit.I had gained a wealth of experience and knowledge that I didn't want to leave behind and I wanted a new challenge, something that would allow me to apply the skills that I've developed with, while staying within the hospitality industry.
+Ten years ago, I was working in hotel management as a deputy GM.
+I oversaw a restaurant, weddings, functions, and events.
+I had worked hard to reach that point in my career.
+However, I began to feel that there might be something more for me beyond the traditional path.
+I knew a nine-to-five job wasn't the right fit.

-What led me to apply for the stocks team job back in 2015?I mean, it was almost the perfect opportunity to continue supporting the sector that I loved to work in, while bringing potential value to the business and individuals that I would hopefully have the opportunity to work with in the future.
+What led me to apply for the stocktaking team job back in 2015?
+It was almost the perfect opportunity to continue supporting the sector I loved while bringing potential value to the business and individuals I would hopefully work with in the future.

 What do you remember most about your first week on the job?